Akhilkm/git-alias/README.md

 Short cut for git commands

 ```
-Should store in ~/.gitconfig file
+Should be stored in ~/.gitconfig file
 ```